innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 The background co-ordinates give locations in millimetres relative to a fixed origin.

-Once you have got your programme to work reasonably reliably, try adding some noise to the motors using the *Wheel noise* slider in the simulator.
-Does this have any effect on the performance of your control programme?
+Once you have got your program to work reasonably reliably, try adding some noise to the motors using the *Wheel noise* slider in the simulator.
+Does this have any effect on the performance of your control program?
 <!-- #endregion -->

 <!-- #region student=true -->